Richard de Mos

-Richard de Mos (born 5 May 1976) is a Dutch politician and teacher who served as a member of the House of Representatives for the Party for Freedom (PVV) from 1 September 2009 to 20 September 2012.
-He sat on the municipal council of The Hague from 11 March 2010 to 7 June 2018, when he became an alderman in the municipal executive for the Groep de Mos/Hart voor Den Haag.
-He was removed through a motion of no confidence on 16 October 2019 and regained his seat in the municipal council the following 7 November.
-He was the lijsttrekker for Code Orange (CO) in the 2021 general election.
+Richard de Mos (born 5 May 1976) is a Dutch politician and teacher.
+He served as a member of the House of Representatives from 1 September 2009 to 20 September 2012 on behalf of the Party for Freedom (PVV).
+Since 2013, he has been the leader of the local political party Hart voor Den Haag.
+In addition, De Mos served as lead candidate for Code Orange (CO) in the 2021 general election, and for Belang van Nederland (BVNL) in the 2023 water board election in Delfland.

 Biography

 Early career

 A native of Delft, De Mos grew up in Hook of Holland.
 He taught in a primary school in the Spoorwijk neighbourhood in The Hague.
 In the 2006 general election, he was placed tenth place on the Party for Freedom list.
 In 2007, he became policy officer of Martin Bosma, a member of the House of Representatives for the PVV.

 House of Representatives

 De Mos became a member of the House of Representatives in 2009, succeeding Barry Madlener, who had been elected into the European Parliament.
 In the House of Representatives, he focused on matters of environmental policy, climate change, waterways, day care and taxicab policy.
-Although reelected in 2010, De Mos was not selected to contest in the 2012 general election by party leader Geert Wilders.
+Although re-elected in 2010, De Mos was not selected to contest in the 2012 general election by party leader Geert Wilders.

 In the 2021 general election, De Mos attempted to return to the House of Representatives as lijsttrekker of the party Code Orange.
 Receiving 0.4% of the vote, the party did not win any seats.
 In August 2021, he became a member of Belang van Nederland founded by former FvD politician Wybren van Haga.